build-systems/bs-website/README.md

 # Build Systems Website
 https://buildsystems.de

-Developed in Plasmic and deployed in Netlify
+Developed in Plasmic and deployed at Netlify